rollfacedk/Rotations/README.md

-Feel free to donate and msg me on my discord Raider Lazer#4425
+Feel free to donate it will give me motivation and you can msg me on my discord Raider Lazer#4425

 https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=EDNMZ8A8CLBM2&currency_code=CAD&source=url